medic/cht-docs/content/en/docs/apps/concepts/hierarchy.md

 The app hierarchy can be modeled after the health system, health program or the community.
 All people are associated with a place and these places can be associated to each other.
 For instance, a Family Member is part of a Household.
 A Household and CHWs are part of a CHW Area.
 A CHW Area and nurses are part of a Health Facility.
 Additional levels may be added as needed.
 The Admin level operates outside of the hierarchy and gives access to all levels and people.

 <!-- Visual page 24 -->

-## Defining Hierarchy

-From 3.7.0 it is possible to configure what types of places and people are available by modifying the `contact_types` array in the app settings.
-Each type has the following properties.

-{{% show-reference hierarchy %}}